 Formula feeding your baby

-The choice is yours!
-Your public health nurse (Health Visitor) will support whatever decision you make and can help you make an informed choice.
+The choice is yours.
+Your Health Visitor will support whatever decision you make and can help you make an informed choice.

 They will help you identify your thoughts and feelings on the topic and share with you relevant information that can help with your decision making.
 No-one will pressure you to feed in a particular way.
 We recognise lots of different factors will affect your decision making.